 In Part 2 of Me, Myself and I, we focus on how you can use your newfound self-awareness to make positive life changes and further develop yourself in meaningful ways.

-"Thinking about why one is the way one is may be no better than not thinking about one's self at all."
+Quote by Hixon and Swann: "Thinking about why one is the way one is may be no better than not thinking about one's self at all."